Surrender Your Pet

 Alternatives to Surrendering Your Family Pet:

 The Humane Society of Charlotte is committed to helping pet owners keep their pets in their family whenever possible.
-If you have to surrender your pet due to cost of care (i.e. medical expenses, food and supplies etc.) please consider contacting our HSC Safety Net Coordinator, as we may be able help you keep your pet.
-Learn more by visiting our HSC Community Outreach Safety Net page or email HSC’s Safety Net Coordinator.
+If you have to surrender your pet due to cost of care (i.e. food and supplies, etc.) please consider contacting us, as we may be able help you keep your pet.
+Please note that our assistance may be limited depending on the amount of available food and supplies we currently have.

 The shelter environment can be inherently stressful so your pet may be better suited for adoption from your home where they are in their family setting.
 The HSC iCare program is designed for us to help you find placement for yourself.
 This allows the pet to stay in a familiar, less stressful environment and gives you the opportunity to decide whom you want to place your pet with.
 Visit our iCare Rehoming page.